cmse822/project-1-team-3/Project1.md

 ### 2.3 Solution

-The configuration file for Macbook Pro is shown as follow
+The configuration file used for System 76 (wilddog pro) is shown as follow
 ```
-# Intel Gen9 test bed at ALCF
+#
-ERT_RESULTS Results.macbook
+ERT_RESULTS Results.roofline

 ERT_DRIVER  driver1
 ERT_KERNEL  kernel1